 A tiger by the tail: the standard definition, to be in a difficult or dangerous situation in which one ideally should not remain, but from which one cannot withdraw, don't seem to work for what is happening with Louise here as well as this story I found.
-It makes more sense because it includes the movement that Louse seems to be referencing more than the peril: "Once a man was walking in the jungle and saw something move behind a tree and grabbed it.
+It makes more sense because it includes the movement that Louise seems to be referencing more than the peril: "Once a man was walking in the jungle and saw something move behind a tree and grabbed it.
 'It' turned out to be the tail of a tiger that was resting on the other side of the tree.
 Startled the tiger, tried to run around the tree and encountered the man holding the end of its tail.
 As it tried to catch him, its tail yanked the man away from it.
 The man soon realized that he had made a terrible mistake but had no real choice.
 He held on to the tiger's tail as it chased him around the tree."

 Shake a leg: a term meaning to dance.
-It also means to hurry up, something my dad would exhort us to do when we had to get somewhere.
+It also means to hurry up, which my dad would urge us to do when we were "dilly-dallying", an expression of my mom's.